 - Lighten fragile hair

 If your current hair dye is refusing to come off, don’t worry.
 A bleach bath can be extremely useful in removing the permanent hair dye and getting rid of its traces.
+However, it is important to take all measures that help in hair damage prevention as well as scalp irritation prevention.

 A bleach bath may not be as effective as the regular bleaching process, but it is less damaging to your hair than the latter.
 If you have fragile hair, this minimum bleaching action is perfect for the look you want to achieve.